Permutation totally symmetric self-complementary plane partitions: A bijection on permutations

 \subsection{The bijection}

 We are now ready to state and prove our main theorem.

-\begin{theorem} There is a natural, statistic-preserving bijection between $n\times n$ permutation matrices with inversion number $p$ whose one in the last row is in column $k$ and whose one in the last column is in row $\ell$ and permutation TSSCPP boolean triangles of order~$n$ with $p$ zeros, exactly $n-k$ of which are contained in the last row, and for which the lowest one in diagonal $n-1$ is in row $\ell-1$. \end{theorem}
+\begin{theorem} There is a natural, statistic-preserving bijection between $n\times n$ permutation matrices with inversion number $p$ whose one in the last row is in column $k$ and whose one in the last column is in row $\ell$ and permutation TSSCPP boolean triangles of order~$n$ with $p$ zeros, exactly $n-k$ of which are contained in the last row, and for which the lowest one in diagonal $n-1$ is in row $\ell-1$, or if $\ell=1$, then diagonal $n-1$ does not contain a one. \end{theorem}

 \begin{proof} We first describe the bijection map.
 An example of this bijection is shown in Figure~\ref{fig:bijex}.